+For this post, we are switching gears a little bit and we are going to talk about how to structure your workouts during pregnancy.
 I recently had a consultation with a mama who is just starting her second trimester, and she wanted to learn how to be working out in a way that will support her body and keep her feeling strong and as pain-free as possible through her pregnancy.
 So with that, I was inspired to write this for you in case you are also an expecting mama (or know of one) who is also looking for sound information on how to structure your workouts as you progress through pregnancy.

 By now, most of us are well aware that strength training during pregnancy is a great activity for both mom and baby once your doctor has cleared you for such activity.
 Strength training will help to support your body and keep it feeling strong amidst all of the additional load and stress being placed upon it during pregnancy.
 It will also provide a natural energy boost, as well as many positive health benefits for baby.

 Strength training during pregnancy also helps to provide a tremendous boost in mood, self-confidence, body image awareness, and empowerment at a time when a woman can very much feel out of sorts and unsure of herself (from all of the changes going on with her body).

 You know that strength training during can be very beneficial.
 But, you’re still probably wondering how exactly to structure your workouts and what exercises you should/shouldn’t be doing?
 So, let’s talk about it!